zio/zio-quill/README.md

 ctx.run(q) // Dynamic query
 ```

-Quill falls back to runtime normalization and query generation if the quotation's AST can be read at compile-time.
+Quill falls back to runtime normalization and query generation if the quotation's AST can't be read at compile-time.
 Please refer to [dynamic queries](#dynamic-queries) for more information

 Bindings
 --------